greenboxal/doggohub/doc/ci/quick_start/README.md

 ### Shared Runners

-If you use [GitLab.com](https://gitlab.com/) you can use **Shared Runners** provided by GitLab Inc.
+If you use [DoggoHub.com](https://doggohub.com/) you can use **Shared Runners** provided by DoggoHub Inc.

-These are special virtual machines that run on GitLab's infrastructure and can build any project.
+These are special virtual machines that run on DoggoHub's infrastructure and can build any project.

 To enable **Shared Runners** you have to go to your project's